 …but it’s also the most amazing thing you’ll ever do.

 Each stage of your baby’s life will bring challenges but also such priceless rewards.
+You will teach your child things, see his or her personality start to bloom, and experience the deep love that can only be felt between mother and child.
 So, keep your eyes on the prize as you change your fifteenth diaper of the day.
 You’re doing a great job, and that kid is going to love you so much.